203 Southpointe Ct, Murfreesboro, TN

 Marble: timeless, elegant, demanding

-Marble is unmatched for classic beauty, but it is the softest and most porous of the four.
-It etches from acids like lemon and vinegar and needs careful, consistent care.
-Many homeowners love the patina marble develops over time; others find the upkeep frustrating.
-It shines in lower-traffic spots — baking stations, vanities, fireplace surrounds — more than a high-use family kitchen.
+Marble is unmatched for classic beauty, but it is the softest and most porous of these four.
+It ranks just 3 to 5 on the Mohs scale — a steel knife can scratch it — and it is vulnerable to etching from acids like lemon, vinegar, and wine, which leave dull marks even when the stone is sealed.
+Because it is porous, marble needs sealing more often than the others, sometimes several times a year in a working kitchen.
+Many homeowners love the lived-in patina marble develops over time; others find the upkeep frustrating.
+Marble shines in lower-traffic spots — a baking station, a bathroom vanity, or a fireplace surround — more than a high-use family kitchen, where its softness shows quickly.

 How to choose the right one for you

 Start with how you cook and clean.
-If you want the least maintenance, choose quartz.
-If you cook hot and hard and want natural stone, choose granite.
-If you crave the marble look without the worry, choose quartzite.
+If you want the least maintenance and a consistent modern look, choose quartz.
+If you cook hot and hard and want natural stone with unique character, choose granite.
+If you crave the marble look in a hardworking kitchen, choose quartzite.
 If you prioritize timeless elegance in a lower-traffic space and accept the care, choose marble.
-Budget, slab availability, and the specific look you want will narrow it further — and seeing real slabs in person is the best way to decide.
+From there, budget, slab availability, and the specific look you want will narrow it further.
+Many homeowners do not choose just one — pairing durable quartz on the perimeter with a dramatic granite or quartzite island is a popular way to balance practicality and wow factor.

-Want the head-to-head matchups?
-See granite vs. quartz, quartzite vs. marble, and granite vs. quartzite.
-To understand finishes, read polished vs. honed vs. leathered, and for premium options explore exotic granite slabs.
+Ready to go deeper?
+See the head-to-head matchups in granite vs. quartz, quartzite vs. marble, and granite vs. quartzite.
+To understand the surface options, read polished vs. honed vs. leathered finishes, and for premium choices explore exotic granite slabs.

 Frequently asked questions